Skip to content

 • Drafting particulars of claim for the owners of a bridge which had been completely destroyed by a motorist who had been swept downstream whilst attempting to cross a river.

-• Successfully representing at trial a firm of motor mechanics who had allegedly destroyed a car engine due to negligent fitting of a turbocharger.
+• Successfully representing at trial a firm of motor mechanics alleged to have destroyed a car engine due to the negligent fitting of a turbocharger.

 • Preparing a defence and advice on behalf of a construction company who had allegedly sprayed concrete onto a neighbouring companies’ property causing damage.